 Active duty for training, or

 However, these service-connected conditions do not have to have occurred during service.
 In some cases, qualifying veteran applicants have conditions that were simply made worse by service.

 The VA takes disability determinations very seriously.
 Not all veterans may have conditions related to service.
-The condition(s) must be thoroughly assessed by a number of medical experts and VA specialists.
-Veterans may also be sent for additional testing to determine the extent of the disability, disease or illness.
+The condition(s) must be thoroughly assessed by a number of medical experts and VA attorney.
+Veterans may also be sent for additional testing to determine the extent of the disability, disease, or illness.

 Once a veteran qualifies and receives a disability rating, that rating will determine the compensation amount.
 The most severely disabled vets will receive 100 Percent Disabled Veterans Benefits.